Tale of the Tait | Kansas vs. Villanova may look different this time, but Saturday’s showdown features plenty of meaningful storylines

 And that makes it an interesting matchup unto itself.

 Villanova enters at 8-2, with losses to Furman and Michigan.
-The Wolverines are as hot as any team in the country and Furman, which stunned Nova at home, is now ranked No. 22 in the nation.
+The Wolverines are as hot as any team in the country, and Furman, which stunned Nova at home, is now ranked No. 22 in the nation.
 Hardly a bad loss.

 Kansas, of course, is back on top of the AP poll, sitting at No. 1 in the rankings and 8-0 on the schedule.

-Despite the unbeaten record, KU coach Bill Self continues to look for more from his team and has said on more than one occasion that he does not believe this team has come anywhere close to playing a complete game yet.
+Despite the unbeaten record, Self continues to look for more from his team, and has said on more than one occasion that he does not believe this team has come anywhere close to playing a complete game yet.

-“You can list the things we don’t do from a competitive and thinking standpoint, it’s just unbelievable,” Self said after last weekend’s three-point win over New Mexico State. “… How in the world we’ve won these games (is beyond me).
+“You can list the things we don’t do from a competitive and thinking standpoint, it’s just unbelievable,” the Kansas coach said after last weekend’s three-point win over New Mexico State. “… How in the world we’ve won these games (is beyond me).
 Certainly, it’s one thing to not play well, it’s another thing to not play well and then not be intellectually in the game.”

-Kansas will have to do both on Saturday against a Villanova team that will be looking to validate its new existence while also trying to follow-up last year’s 95-79, Final Four win with yet another convincing victory over Kansas.
+Kansas will have to do both on Saturday against a Villanova team that will be looking to validate its new existence, while also trying to follow up last year’s 95-79, Final Four win with yet another convincing victory over Kansas.

 Nova coach Jay Wright has been tough on just about everybody he has faced over the years, but has fallen into rare company as one of the few coaches out there to have Self’s number during recent seasons.